Velké Losiny

 Velké Losiny (Groß Ullersdorf) is a spa municipality and village in Šumperk District in the Olomouc Region of the Czech Republic.
 It has about 2,500 inhabitants.
+It is known for the Velké Losiny Castle and for the Paper Mill, which is a national cultural monument.

-Administrative parts
+Administrative division

-Villages of Bukovice, Ludvíkov, Maršíkov and Žárová are administrative parts of Velké Losiny.
+Velké Losiny consists of five municipal parts (in brackets population according to the 2021 census):